-It is recommended that candidates try the following selection of samples during the course of their studies.
-All samples should be benchmark expressions of their grape variety and style.
+It is recommended that candidates try a minimum of nine samples during the course of their studies.
+All samples should be benchmark expression of their category and style.
+The following list has been arranged in the order of the classroom session.